gadmi2b/VendingMachine/README.md

 	- xUnit v2.4.2
 - N-Layer architecture.

-It consits from 2 page and simulates work process of a Vending machine with drinks.
+It consits from 2 pages and simulates work process of a Vending machine with drinks.

 The first page is UI for following interactions:
 - User can add concrete coins to the machine and increase his balance;